Liglig: Origin of Word Liglig

 There have been different opinions regarding the origin of the word "Liglig".
-However, it is assumed that it came from the word "lingling" from Magar language language meaning clear, pristine, beautiful view.
+However, it is assumed that it came from the word "lingling" from Magar language meaning clear, pristine, beautiful view.
 It seems plausible as it fell on the Magars Kingdom then, and Magar language was the predominant in that part of the region.
 Later, after the victory of Shah kings, the Nepali language (Khas Kura) took over the prevalent Magar language in Liglig, Gorkha.

 History of Liglig kingdom

 In Ligligkot it was decided that whoever won the race from Chepeghat to the Ligligkot top will be the king for next year (however some historians deny it and say that the start point was from Chorkate the other side of the Chepeghat).

 Dalsur Ghale Magar was king of Ligligkot.

 Ghale Magar is a member of the Thapa Magar clan's subdivisions.
 The word ‘Ghale’ refers to the Head of state or community given by Shah dynasty.
 The race would be organized every Dashain Tika day.
 Only the local Magars participated, and among them, the Thapa clan consistently dominated and won the race for many years.
 During one of the annual races, Gangaram Rana Magar, became unhappy after losing.
 He moved to Lamjung, where his close friends lived, and later he allied with Drabya Shah, the brother of King Nara Bhupal Shah of Lamjung.
 Knowing the routes and terrain of Ligligkot, Gangaram Rana guided the Lamjung forces and attacked the area in 1616 BS and killed the Magar King.
-Since then, the Shah dynasty was established in the Ligligkot kingdom and his descendants established the Gorkha Kingdom kingdom and one of the Shah descendant Prithvi Narayan Shah established Nepal winning small kingdoms scattered around the Gorkha district.
+Since then, the Shah dynasty was established in the Ligligkot kingdom and his descendants established the Gorkha Kingdom and one of the Shah descendant Prithvi Narayan Shah established Nepal winning small kingdoms scattered around the Gorkha district.
 There have been different stories regarding the history of Liglig kingdom.
 The widely accepted notion states that after the death of Yakshya Malla, the Gorkha kingdom was under Palpa's King Mukunda Sen. After the demise of King Mukunda Sen their sons couldn't control their big kingdom resulting the small kingdoms in Gorkha with the respective administrators being the kings.